Apartments to rent in Glasgow

 Once suitable Tenants have been found Dandara will undertake full vetting of prospective Tenants including employers, bank, previous Landlords, personal references and credit checks as necessary.

-When reference checks have been completed, Dandara will draw up a standard form of Tenancy Agreement and serve any statutory notices.
+When reference checks have been completed, Dandara will issue a 'Private Residential Tenancy' Agreement and serve any statutory notices.

 Rent and deposit

-Dandara Lettings will collect the first month’s rent and six week's rent as a security deposit in cleared funds before the start of any tenancy.
+Dandara Lettings will collect the first month’s rent and 2 month's rent as a security deposit in cleared funds before the start of any tenancy.
 A monthly standing order will be set up to collect the Tenant’s rent.

 Local Authority and Utility Companies will be advised at the commencement of the tenancy and Dandara will provide necessary meter readings.
 Finally, Dandara Lettings will provide the Tenants with the relevant keys and check them into the Property.